 I posed the challenge to Buffalo Tours in Vietnam when we signed up for their Hanoi street food tour in the Old Quarter.
 I figured the challenge would be exceedingly difficult for them as the Old Quarter is certainly one of the more touristy areas of town.
 Because we’ve been eating street food in Vietnam for years, could they show us something new?

-Our guide, Tuan, took us to a small bia hoi, or fresh beer stand on the edge of the Old Quarter.
+Our Hanoi food guide, Tuan, took us to a small bia hoi, or fresh beer stand on the edge of the Old Quarter.
 We have drank our share of bia hoi (in Hanoi, Ho Chi Minh, Hoi An and everywhere in between). before but did not mind sitting down to chat with Tuan.
 It was just before Tet, the lunar new year, and the city was energetic.
 We were able to ask Tuan all sorts of questions about Hanoi, and about celebrating Tet.
 It was then and there that I decided the tour would be worth our time.

-Our Hanoi street food tour was off to a good start with the selection of unique foods we had not tried before.
+Our street food in Hanoi tour was off to a good start with the selection of unique foods we had not tried before.
 But, one of the things I enjoyed the most was the interaction with Tuan.
 He spoke very good English, was very knowledgeable, and spoke liberally, teaching us a lot along the way.
 Tuan took us to Hoan Kiem Lake to see the famous red bridge lit up at night, and shared the story behind the bridge.
 We stopped for ice cream in a famous stall on the north side of the lake.
 Again, one that we’d walked by, but never visited before.

 By the end of the night, I was indeed stuffed.
 And, I was thrilled that Buffalo Tours had risen to the challenge of introducing some unique Hanoi street food to two people who consider themselves well versed in Vietnamese food.